xiex525/fire/README.md

 # F.I.R.E.
 Factor Investment Research Engine

-This repo is the bundled opensource toolkit for book _Navigate through the Factor Zoo: The Science of Factor Investing_.
+This repo is the bundled opensource toolkit for book _Navigating the Factor Zoo：The Science of Quantitative Investing_.

 ## Installation